-To evaluate retention in the fuel and, as previously discussed, provide another estimate of radionuclide retention in the core debris, the measured radionuclide concentrations were normalized to the measured U content for each sample (see Section 3.3) and compared to the average fission product concentrations calculated by ORIGEN-2.
-Table 26 summarizes the retention of radionuclides in the core debris, based on fission product concentrations normalized to U content.
+To better evaluate retention in the fuel and, as previously discussed, provide another estimate of radionuclide retention in the core debris, the measured radionuclide concentrations were normalized to the measured U content for each sample (see Section 3.3) and compared to the average fission product concentrations calculated by ORIGEN-2.
+Table 26 summarizes the normalized retention of radionuclides in the core debris, based on fission product concentrations normalized to U content.
 Also included is the effective enrichment determined for each sample, based on the fissile material content from Tables 21 and 22 and U content from Tables 12 and 13.
 The enrichment results indicate significant variations from the original U enrichments at H8 (2.64%) and E9 (1.98%).
 At H8, some of the measured enrichments (i.e., Samples 7, 8, and 9) are similar to the original enrichments.
 However, at E9 the enrichments are significantly higher than the original 1.96% enrichment, indicating significant fuel mixing.
 Original burnup at E9 ranged from 1931 to 4485 MWd/MTU, whereas at H8 the burnup ranged from 2057 to 6213 MWd/MTU.
 Although H8 had a higher original burnup, the data indicate significant relocation.
-The fractions of the core inventory retained are similar to those listed in Table 25; however. normalization to U content indicates the presence of a ^{144}Ce concentration gradient at both H8 and E9, with the highest concentrations near the surface.
-These results are discussed further in Section 4.3.
+The fractions of the core inventory retained are similar to those listed in Table 25.
+The uncertainty associated with this analysis ad determined from an evaluation of the Ce results would indicate a maximum uncertainty of